evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Auto Miner for Minecraft/readme.md

 * **Do NOT use** on multiplayer servers that **prohibit bots or automation**.
 * Always use responsibly and ethically.
 * This tool is intended for personal use, learning, and experimentation.
+* This tool is just for fun only, so it will not work 100%

 ---